itsonlym3/obsidian-bookmarks/README.md

 - [License](#license)

 ## Introduction
 very much a WIP.
-I have only just started, but hope this will become really usable and reliable. i'm constantly sending myself bookmarks to my Google account and it's very disorganized. i hope this projects helps correct that and allows me to learn more about Obsidian in the process.
+I have only just started, but hope this will become really usable and reliable. i'm constantly sending myself bookmarks to my Google account and it's very disorganized. i hope this project helps correct that and allows me to learn more about Obsidian in the process.
 Obsidian Bookmark Adder is a Chrome/Brave extension that lets you quickly add bookmarks to your Obsidian vault.
 The extension communicates with a custom Obsidian plugin that creates or updates notes with the bookmark details.

 ## Features